btroncone/learn-rxjs/operators/filtering/skip.md

 # skip
 ####signature: `skip(the: Number): Observable`

-## Skip a provided number of emitted values.
+## Skip the provided number of emitted values.

 ### Examples